VinzenzKlass/anaplan-sdk/docs/guides/cloud_works.md

     )
     ```

-Be careful to ensure, that all ids specified in the job inputs match what is defined in your model and matches the
+Be careful to ensure that all ids specified in the job inputs match what is defined in your model and matches the
 process.
 If this is not the case, this will error, occasionally with a misleading error message, i.e.
 `XYZ is not defined in your model` even though it is, Anaplan just does not know what to do with it in the location you
 specified.